skip to main content

 Are you satisfied with your cable TV provider’s DVR?

-While plenty of providers offer physical set-top receivers/DVRs with hard drives and additional features, Cloud DVR storage is becoming more commonplace.
-Cloud DVRs typically have smaller storage capacities than physical DVRs, shorter keep times (some physical DVRs let you keep recordings forever), and more simultaneous streams (unlimited in some cases).
+While many providers offer physical set-top boxes/DVRs with hard drives and additional features, Cloud DVR storage is becoming more common.
+Cloud DVRs typically have smaller storage capacities than physical DVRs, shorter keep times (some physical DVRs let you keep recordings indefinitely), and more simultaneous streams.

-Verizon Fios customers appreciate its affordable DVR service, which starts at $12 monthly for 50–200 hours, depending on your plan.
-We wish Verizon would switch from a physical DVR to a Cloud DVR (Verizon Fios does offer cloud storage, but currently only for its internet products, not TV), but it seems its customers are pleased regardless.
+Verizon Fios customers appreciate its affordable DVR service, which includes 50 HD hours at no extra cost with your base TV plan.
+If you want more storage (100 or 200 HD hours), you’ll need to fork over an additional $8 or $18 per month, respectively.
+I do wish Verizon would switch from a physical DVR to a Cloud DVR (Verizon Fios does offer cloud storage, but currently only for its internet products, not TV).
+Still, its customers seem pleased regardless.

 Provider Completely satisfied + very satisfied Hardly satisfied + Not at all satisfied